🔑 Key Points

 It’s impossible to give an answer that will apply to all guitarists.
 And of course, even within the groups listed above, there’s a lot to consider with regard to changing strings e.g. you might prefer the feel, brightness, and tuning stability of fresh strings and want to change them more often.

 Alternatively, if you prefer a warmer tone e.g. if you play a lot of jazz for example, you might change your guitar strings less often.
 If on the other hand you regularly break strings you might only change a set when you break one.

 In the following article we’re going to discuss how often you should change your guitar strings based on your own playing habits.
 We’ll also learn what contributes to string deterioration and how to make your strings last that little bit longer.

 The rate at which your strings deteriorate depends on a bunch of different factors, including:

-- How often, you play guitar e.g. how much wear and tear your guitar strings endure
+- How often, you play guitar e.g. string breaks, and how much wear and tear your guitar strings endure

 - How well you maintain your strings e.g. do you regularly wipe your strings down after use?